Pixel-Tactics/pixel-tactics-match/README.md

 This is the match microservice of Pixel Tactics.
 This service focuses on handling game matches such as match invitation, heroes pickup, turn-based gameplay, etc.

 ## Installing
-First, you need to install dependencies.
-```
-go mod tidy
-```

-After installing the dependencies, setup the environment variables.
-You can also use `.env` file in order to do this step.
+First, you need to setup the environment variables.
+You can create `.env` file in the root directory to do this step.
 Below are the required envs:
 - `USER_MICROSERVICE_URL`: URL for user microservice deployment.
 Example: `http://localhost:8080` for local development and `https://users.deployment-website.com`.
 - `RABBITMQ_CONNECTION_STRING`: Connection string for RabbitMQ in the format of `amqp://USERNAME:PASSWORD@HOST:PORT/`.
 Example: `amqp://guest:guest@localhost:5672/`.

+After setting up the environment variables, you need to install dependencies.
+```
+go mod tidy
+```

-Before running, ensure that the User Microservice and RabbitMQ server is active.
-To run this service, run:
+Ensure that the User Microservice and RabbitMQ server are active.
+Then, to run this service, run:
 ```
 go run src/main.go
 ```